FirEmerald/BodyLogCustomizer/PackageInfo/README.md

 	- BodyLog settings from other players will be cached - if you've been in a server with someone and their BodyLog was synced, it will be cached and applied when you're in a server where the host doesn't have the mod.

 ## How to use:
-Copy the hex color you'd like to use, then press the button that you want to color with.
-It should change the button's color to the color you copied - if not, you'd have to make sure what you copied is right.
-Any spaces or line breaks will cause it to fail.
+Set a color in the color selector, then press on the BodyLog element you want to color.
+You can also copy a hex color value to your clipboard for pasting it into the color selector with the paste button.

-The mod will also take in the following, built in colors:
+The mod will also take in the following built in colors from your clipboard:
 - red, cyan, blue, darkblue, lightblue, purple, yellow, lime, fuchsia, white, silver, grey, black, orange, brown, maroon, green, olive, navy, teal, aqua, magenta.

-If you want to share your settings with others or modify your settings directly outside of bonelab, the save file can be found at `UserData/BodyLogCustomizer/LocalBodyLogPref.json`
+If you want to share your settings with others or modify your settings directly outside bonelab, the save file can be found at `UserData/BodyLogCustomizer/LocalBodyLogPref.json`

-Every time the mod is updated it will backup your old save and create a new one, that is because new parameters can be introduced and it can mess with the mod.
+Every time the mod is updated it will back up your old save and create a new one, that is because new parameters can be introduced and it can mess with the mod.

 ## Advanced Preferences
 The MelonPreferences file is located at `UserData/BodyLogCustomizer.cfg`.